AndreyGermanov/smart_shape/README.md

 After changing the options, it's required to redraw the shape to see the results by using `shape.redraw()` method.

 After create the shape, you can communicate with it, using various methods of [SmartShape API](https://github.com/AndreyGermanov/smart_shape/blob/main/docs/API.md#SmartShape).
 For example, you can add and delete points on shape by using `addPoint` and `deletePoint` methods.
 You can get any point by using `findPoint` and `findPointById` methods.
 The point of shape is [SmartPoint](https://github.com/AndreyGermanov/smart_shape/blob/main/docs/API.md#SmartPoint) object, which has its own options and methods, so you can customize point look and behavior by `setOptions` method of SmartPoint object.
-Also, any SmartShape and SmartPoint objects generates events for all actions which user is doing with them: cliclomg. moving, resizing, dragging, creating, destroying and so on.
+Also, any SmartShape and SmartPoint objects generates events for all actions which user is doing with them: clicking. moving, resizing, dragging, creating, destroying and so on.
 Your application can react on these events by attaching event listeners to these objects.
 Standard `addEventListener` method used for this:

 ```javascript
 shape.addEventListener("move",(event) => {